- This event has passed.

 Also present on this occasion will be booths of Haitian art and crafts as well as opportunities to contribute to Haitian relief and earthquake recovery efforts.

 Jean Appolon Expressions (JAE) is a contemporary dance company deeply rooted in Haitian-folkloric culture that nurtures a global community through professional performances, educational opportunities, dance training, and the joy of movement for people of all ages, abilities, and backgrounds.

 JAE shares the liberating power of Haitian-folkloric dance to cultivate hope and healing towards a more expressive and socially just world.

 Aside from offering professional performances, education to all ages, Haitian connection, JAE builds community through its classes and workshops with community organizations in the greater Boston-area and gives movers and thinkers of all backgrounds the opportunity to learn about Haitian culture and their own healing by participating in dance and conversation.

 JAE has received numerous honors and more recently, was one of 2021 Grantees of The MAP Fund, supported by the Doris Duke Charitable Foundation and The Andrew W. Mellon Foundation.

 A documentary of the recent work, Traka, which debuted May 31, was made with the Isabella Stewart Gardner Museum. https://www.gardnermuseum.org/experience/programs-gardner/amplifier-programs

 JAE’s Artistic Director Jean Appolon, President of the Board Dan Koff, and one of the dancers Meghan Riling live in Malden.

 This event is made possible in part by a grant from the Malden Cultural Council, a local agency of the Massachusetts Cultural Council. https://massculturalcouncil.org/ .
-UMA also thanks the City of Malden for its support of this event as part of the #UniteMalden initiative.
+UMA also thanks the City of Malden for its support of this event as part of the #UniteMalden initiative and to the sponsors.